Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 🇺🇿 Uzbekistan Pavilion

 Inside, the exhibition Garden of Knowledge invites visitors to explore Uzbekistan’s transformation through the lenses of sustainability, innovation, and education.
-One surprise: I learned that the new State Museum of Arts in Tashkent is being designed by none other than Tadao Ando — the museum was closed during my last visit, and I hadn’t expected to find its presence here.
+One surprise catches me off guard: the new State Museum of Arts in Tashkent is designed by none other than Tadao Ando.
+I don’t expect to encounter it here — especially since the museum was closed during my last visit.

 Here, curious wanderers are free to roam among 213 timber pillars, all made of Japanese cypress (sugi), sourced from the nearby forests of Nara.
 On some of them, QR codes let you trace the provenance of the wood — a poetic gesture of transparency and connection.
 When the Expo comes to a close, this structure will be dismantled and brought back to Uzbekistan — a temporary garden destined to be replanted.